wirecloud-fiware/ngsi-source-operator/src/doc/userguide.md

   WireCloud 0.7.0+ in a experimental basis, future versions of WireCloud can change the way to use it making this option not funcional and requiring you to upgrade this operator.
-- **NGSI tenant/service**: Tenant/service to use when connecting to the context broker.
+- **Tenant**: Tenant/service to use when connecting to the context broker.
 Must be a string of alphanumeric characters (lowercase) and the `_` symbol.
 Maximum length is 50 characters.
 If empty, the default tenant will be used
-- **NGSI scope**: Scope/path to use when connecting to the context broker.
+- **Service path**: Scope/path to use when connecting to the context broker.
 Must be a string of alphanumeric characters (lowercase) and the `_` symbol separated by `/` slashes.
 Maximum length is 50 characters.
 If empty, the default service path will be used: `/`